EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/CultistsOfMayr/Cultists.md

 ### Berserker
-The only berserker of the cult of Mayr
+The two berserkers of the cult of Mayr are a pair of goliaths

 ### Guards

 ### Marauders

+\page
 ___
 > ## Commoners
 >*Medium humanoid(human), chaotic neutral*